 Pursuing a God-sized dream doesn’t seem to suggest having fun.
 They’re a fairly serious matter in terms of intent, dedication and commitment.
 But there needs to be a time for resting, playing and appreciating how far we have already come.

-Holley has requested us to get in touch with our playful side this week as she’s encouraged us to “do something creative.
-Snap a picture.
-Build a Pintrest board.
-Make a craft.
-Read a book.
-Bake a treat.
-Wrestle with your kids.
-Whatever energizes you…sometimes along the way to our dreams we just need a little time to play.”
+Holley has requested us to get in touch with our playful side this week as she’s encouraged us to do various things.
+These include doing something creative, snapping a picture and building a Pinterest board.
+We can choose to make a craft, read a book, bake a treat or wrestle with our kids.
+Whatever energises us because “sometimes along the way to our dreams we just need a little time to play.”

-Chronic sickness and fatigue, as well as lack of practice, may limit my options somewhat but I will do my best to re-introduce play/enjoyment even if it will take a bit of a gear-shift mentally and a bit of working out creatively!
+Chronic sickness and fatigue, as well as lack of practice, may limit my options somewhat.
+But I will do my best to re-introduce play/fun/enjoyment, even if it will take a bit of a gear-shift mentally and some working out creatively!

 for she wants us all rolling in mirth.